BitVM/BitVM/u8_xor.md

 # Bitwise XOR u8

-Bitwise XOR for two u8 words, implemented with a lookup table.
+Bitwise XOR for two u8 words, implemented with a lookup table for the helper function `f(x) = (x & 0b10101010) >> 1`, which allows us in combination with OP_ADD to express bitwise XOR.

 ## Python Code
 For simplicity, here's the algorithm in Python